wp-plugins/wordpress-plugin-for-1shoppingcart/readme.txt

 That's it!
 You're done!

-This plugin is povided for FREE by [EqualServing.Com](http://EqualServing.com "EqualServing.com").
+This plugin is provided for FREE by [EqualServing.Com](http://EqualServing.com "EqualServing.com").

 == Frequently Asked Questions ==